isabella232/hackathon2020-prominent-colors/presentation.md

 for example, imagine an engineer decided that it would be more performant to use smaller source images when generating the colour palette

-on the left is the output for images 1024px wide, and on the right is the output for images 256px wide: https://percy.io/conde-nast/hackathon2020-prominent-colors/builds/6091916
+on the left is the output for images 1024px resolution, and on the right is the output for images 256px resolution: https://percy.io/conde-nast/hackathon2020-prominent-colors/builds/6091916